Alexandra Suda

-Alexandra Suda (born 1981) is a Canadian art historian who was formerly the director of the National Gallery of Canada.
-In 2022, she was appointed the director of the Philadelphia Museum of Art.
+Alexandra Suda (born 1981) is a Canadian art historian who was the director of the National Gallery of Canada, and from 2022 to 2025 was director and chief executive officer of the Philadelphia Museum of Art.

 Early life and education

-Suda was born in Orillia, Ontario and raised in Toronto, Ontario.
+Suda was born in 1981 in Toronto, Ontario, to parents who were immigrants from Czechoslovakia.
 She completed a BA at Princeton University, an MA at Williams College, before earning her PhD at The Institute of Fine Arts at New York University.
+Suda's doctoral dissertation is entitled "The Making of Girona Martyrology and the Cult of Saints in Late Medieval Bohemia" and was published in 2016.

 Career

+Suda's career as an art historian started at the Metropolitan Museum of Art in New York City.
+She had a variety of roles at the museum, all in the Medieval Department, between 2003 and 2011.